 Have you ever stared at a math problem and felt like you were trying to decipher an ancient code?
 Imaginary numbers can sometimes feel that way.
 We know that the square root of 4 is 2, but what happens when we have to deal with the square root of -4?
-Suddenly, the rules seem to change, and we find ourselves in uncharted mathematical territory.
+Which means suddenly, the rules seem to change, and we find ourselves in uncharted mathematical territory.
 But fear not!

 Main Subheading: Understanding Negative Square Roots